Chege1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 1 prints the absolute path name of the current working directory script 2 display content list of your current directory script 3 changes the working directory to the users home directory script 4 displays current directory contents in long format
+script 0 prints the absolute path name of the current working directory script 1 display content list of your current directory script 2 changes the working directory to the users home directory script 3 displays current directory contents in long format script 4 displays current directory contents, including hidden files using the long format